The History Of THE HAY-MIZER®

 January 2000, we made 8 feeders and sold them to local cattlemen.
 Within a very short period of time, one of our customers, Olympic Genetics, called back and order three more feeders!
 The Hay-Mizer® was born!

-My first customers convinced me to start going to shows and sell the Hay-Mizer® feeders.
+My first customers convinced me to start going to shows and sell THE HAY-MIZER® feeder.
 I did the patent and trademark work and have since produced and sold over 1,000 feeders in twenty-three different states.
 Some of my customers now have 6–10 feeders.
 Many customers return to buy more feeders once they see how well they work.

-In 2001, customers came back, asking me for a Hay-Mizer® that would work to feed calves.
-With some design modifications, scaling down the size, we started producing the Hay-Mizer® for calves and yearlings later that year.
+In 2001, customers came back, asking me for THE HAY-MIZER® that is sized to feed calves.
+With some design modifications, and scailing down the size, we started producing THE HAY-MIZER® for calves and yearlings later that year.

 Our Unique Features